sopra-fs24-group-36/server/contributions.md

 - 09.04, [#25](https://github.com/sopra-fs24-group-36/client/issues/25), [#4](https://github.com/sopra-fs24-group-36/client/issues/4), finished UI of search bar, made username in top corner clickable, a few other minor changes
 - 12.04, [#30](https://github.com/sopra-fs24-group-36/client/issues/30), working on connection to backend - few changes to recipe page & making sure login and register work
 - 13.04, [#30](https://github.com/sopra-fs24-group-36/client/issues/30), working on connection to backend - recipes are successfully saved to database
-- 14.03, [#11](https://github.com/sopra-fs24-group-36/client/issues/11), working on connection to backend - recipe page is displayed correctly & viewing recipe page finished
+- 14.04, [#11](https://github.com/sopra-fs24-group-36/client/issues/11), working on connection to backend - recipe page is displayed correctly & viewing recipe page finished
+- 15.04, [#22](https://github.com/sopra-fs24-group-36/client/issues/22), created recipe editing view which is connected to backend.
+Groups and images not finalised yet as they were not planned for this week (new issue opened).
+Also completed [#14](https://github.com/sopra-fs24-group-36/client/issues/14) in the process.

 ### Yujie
 - 09.04, [#16](https://github.com/sopra-fs24-group-36/client/issues/16), created a group creation view